Seeed-Studio/ModelAssistant/docs/Export-tutorial-from-torch-to-other-frameworks.md

 Quantize the weight of the model trained by torch from float32 to int8, thereby reducing memory and computing power requirements, so the model can be applied to low-power embedded devices.
-The current mainstream quantization method is TFLite, we provides the conversion method flow as below.
+The current mainstream quantization method is TFLite, we provides the conversion method flow for model supported in the repository as below.

 ### Preparation
 1. Make sure the torch model is ready.